MuhammadIsmailShahzad/ckanext-ckan_cluster/README.rst

 =============

-This extension fetches the list of active instances along with their config-repos and routes from jenkins and writes the data to a csv which is then pushed as a resource to a dataset.
+This extension fetches the list of active instances along with their config-repos and routes from jenkins and writes the data to a csv which is then pushed as a resource to a dataset and also updates the data in the gsheet.

 * It has two two action endpoints
     * /api/action/active_instances